NLESC-JCER/run-cpp-on-web/js-webapp-async/README.md

 };
 ```

-We can see the code in action here (TODO link).
+We can see the code in action [here](https://nlesc-jcer.github.io/run-cpp-on-web/js-webapp-async/example-web-worker.html).
 The calculation still takes the same time to perform, but as you will notice, the slider will be responsive all the time.
 (TODO: add animated GIF)

 # Outro
 In this blogpost we have learned how to run, long running c++ code on the web using web workers.